EdFife/Talkgroup-cell-padding/README.md

 The error log file only is created if talkgroups exist in original list equal to 7 digits then they are processed to see if any with 7 have same first digit as your leading digit and if so they are added back into the TG_x_List.csv file and the other 7 digit ones written to TG_x_Errorlog.csv

-When creating this script I realized TGIF has some talkgroups with 7 digits already and some of those did not have 4 as their leading digit.
+When creating this script I realized TGIF has some talkgroups with 7 digits already and some of those did not have 4, 3 etc. as their leading digit.

 ***** Note: I use 4 as my TGIF custom configuration.
 This script will work with whatever digit you want from 1 - 9. *****